Lukas Ligeti

-Lukas Ligeti (born in Vienna, Austria, 13 June 1965) is an Austrian-American composer and percussionist.
+Lukas Ligeti (born in Vienna, Austria, 13 June 1965) is an Austrian composer and percussionist.
 His work incorporates elements of jazz, contemporary classical and various world musics, especially African traditional and popular music styles.

 Biography

 Ligeti is of Hungarian ancestry and is the son of the noted composer György Ligeti (1923–2006).
-He holds a master's degree from the University of Music and Performing Arts, Vienna, where he studied composition with Erich Urbanner and jazz drums, and a PhD from the University of Witwatersrand in Johannesburg, South Africa.
+He holds a master's degree from the University of Music and Performing Arts, Vienna, where he studied composition with Erich Urbanner and jazz drums, and a PhD from the University of the Witwatersrand in Johannesburg, South Africa.

 Ligeti has done numerous cross-cultural collaborations and exchanges with non-Western musicians, experimenting with both ancient African traditional instruments and modern music technology.

 He travels frequently to Africa and has performed with musicians from Côte d'Ivoire (where he founded the experimental intercultural group Beta Foly), Egypt (with musicians from Nubia and the Orchestra of the Cairo Opera House), Zimbabwe (with Batonka musicians), Uganda (with Ndere Troupe), Kenya, South Africa, Lesotho (with lesiba performers), Mozambique and several other African nations.

 His group, Burkina Electric, based in Burkina Faso, brings together electronica and Burkinabe popular music.

 From 1994 to 1996 he was visiting composer at the Center for Computer Research in Music and Acoustics at Stanford University.

 In 2006 he was visiting professor at the University of the Witwatersrand, Johannesburg.
 In 2008 he was a guest professor at the University of Ghana, where he collaborated with composer and musicologist J.H.
 Kwabena Nketia.

 He resided in Southern California and was on faculty at the Department of Music at the University of California, Irvine, where he taught in the PhD program in Integrated Composition, Improvisation, and Technology (ICIT) until 2021.
 He currently teaches at the University of Pretoria in South Africa.